 TIMELINE: Alsu Kurmasheva: Revered American-Russian Journalist, Wrongfully Detained by Russian Authorities

-Alsu Kurmasheva, a distinguished American-Russian journalist and editor at Radio Free Europe/Radio Liberty, has been unfairly detained by Russian authorities since October 18, 2023.
+Kurmasheva was unfairly detained by Russian authorities from October 18, 2023.
 Residing in the Czech Republic, Kurmasheva was visiting Kazan, Russia for a family emergency when she was targeted by authorities.
-Holding both U.S. and Russian citizenship, she faces serious charges, risking over a decade in prison.
+On July 16, 2024, she was sentenced to 6,5 years in prison following a secret trial.

 Known for her commitment to reporting on cultural and human rights issues, especially concerning ethnic minorities in Russia, Kurmasheva's arrest is seen as a targeted assault on journalistic freedom.
 The Coalition For Women In Journalism and Women Press Freedom strongly condemns this persecution, asserting that she is being targeted not just for her journalism but also for her U.S. citizenship.